albertattard/how-to-cache-results-to-boost-performance/README.md

     Note that while this method takes a value, it must wrap it in a `Callable` and then add it to the `cache` through an instance of `Future`.

-With the algorithm explained, let's now put this into action.
+With the algorithm explained, let''s now put this into action.
 In the following section we will see some examples of how to use the new generic, thread-safe, cache algorithm.

 ## Using the new cache algorithm